tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 I swallowed and braced myself as we walked back outside.
 It was well into morning now.
 Our breath reminded me of a locomotive train—the way it billowed up and hung in the air like a noose over each of us.
 I shivered from the cold and reread my objectives.

-I forgot the particulars and resigned myself to three different things: one fern, one conifer, and whatever flowering plant I could find.
+I resigned myself to three different things: one fern, one conifer, and whatever flowering plant I could find.
 I read through the sheet a few more times until we finally entered a new building.
 After a few moments Dr. Chilton separated us each by gender and someone led us to separate rooms.
 A group of people were there waiting for us.

 I felt like a convict as we were each handed plain clothing that looked like winter thermals and told to get changed.
 I kept my eyes on the wall and did as was ordered.
 A man in scrubs came up and neatly folded my clothes before he set them on a bench.
 Then we went through what I can only imagine doctors probably experienced: people in scrubs swarmed each of us and dressed us carefully.
 The suits that they put on reminded me of an astronaut—but less bulky and dark green.
 I felt heavier as they put a small backpack on my back with a silver canister.